 - A.R.S. §15-872 dictates that a student shall be suspended and not allowed to attend school without submitting proof of required immunizations, absent an applicable immunization exemption form.
 AMS requests that immunization records be submitted as a part of the enrollment application.

-- A student may be enrolled without immunization records but may be withdrawn after 10 consecutive days of suspension if the parent does not turn in the immunization records or waiver timely.
+- A student may be enrolled without immunization records but may not attend if the parent does not turn in the immunization records or waiver

 AGE REQUIREMENTS FOR KINDERGARTEN APPLICANTS